 Abstract

 As mobile devices become more common, they have started to replace objects we tend to carry around such as checkbooks and credit cards.
 In line with these devices are software products that have revolutionized the way people conduct business and carry on with daily life.
 One application that falls into this category is barcode reading (which is a technology that uses machine-readable strip of data printed in parallel lines, used to represent a multitude of information about a product) and easy buying in supermarkets.
 Current barcode readers often offer decryption of data but few have been applied to mobile shopping.
 Specifically, we will be using a mobile phone camera to simulate a barcode scanner with the added ability of adding items to a commercial shopping cart which we named "to do list" as well as set a budget for our shopping list.
-Finally, after we are done shopping it will compile our purchases products into a QR receipt which can be scanned at the till.
+Finally, after we are done shopping, it will compile our purchases products into a QR receipt which can be scanned at the till.

 Keywords: QR code , Barcode , impulse buying.